Ghilt/Listen/README.md

 * ANY - No restrictions, can be anything
 * STRING - The language does not differentiate between chars and strings.
-* NUMBER - The langauge does not make a bigg fuzz about the difference of Integer and Doubles, It converts happily from and to.
+* NUMBER - The langauge does not make a big fuzz about the difference of Integer and Doubles, It converts happily from and to.
 * BOOL - Everything can be interpreted as a boolean
 * LIST_TYPE - Lists